 The NE 93rd Street culvert is located about 230 feet east of the intersection of Sand Point Way NE & NE 93rd St., near the entry to Matthews Beach Park, approximately 1000 feet from where the creek flows into Lake Washington.
 The deteriorating condition of the culvert has reached a point where the risk of sudden road failure makes this a high-priority project for SPU.

 SPU has examined different approaches and methods for stabilizing the existing culvert.
 The plan is to lengthen the life of the structure until a longer-term solution can be developed.
-The preferred option, which will be taken through design and construction, is to utilize steel beams (H-piles) to support the side of the culvert, which is experiencing displacement due to undermining of the culvert footing.
+The preferred option, which has gone through the design phase and will be taken through construction, is to utilize steel beams (H-piles) to support the side of the culvert, which is experiencing displacement due to undermining of the culvert footing.

 The preferred option meets the following criteria: